vmware/vic-product/docs/user_doc/vic_vsphere_admin/vicadmin_status_ref.md

 - If the license does not meet the requirements:
   - If the VCH is running on an ESXi host that is not managed by vCenter Server, replace the ESXi host license with a valid vSphere Enterprise license.
-  - If the VCH is running on a standalone ESXi host in vCenter Server, replace the ESXi host license with a valid vSphere Enterprise Plus license.
+  - If the VCH is running on a standalone ESXi host in vCenter Server, replace the ESXi host license with a valid vSphere Enterprise Plus  or vSphere Remote Office Branch Office (ROBO) Advanced license.
-  - If the VCH is running in a vCenter Server cluster, check that all of the hosts in the cluster have a valid vSphere Enterprise Plus license, and replace any licenses that have been removed, downgraded, or have expired.
+  - If the VCH is running in a vCenter Server cluster, check that all of the hosts in the cluster have a valid vSphere Enterprise Plus or vSphere ROBO Advanced license, and replace any licenses that have been removed, downgraded, or have expired.
 - If the **License** status is unavailable:
   - Check the **VCH Admin Server** log for references to network issues.
   - Use the vSphere Web Client to remediate the management network issues as required.